Swoop graphic

-Vendor Managed Inventory (VMI) is a collaborative inventory management practice that has gained significant traction in modern supply chain management.
-In a VMI model, the supplier takes full responsibility for maintaining an agreed inventory of the customer's stock.
-This innovative approach shifts the traditional burden of inventory management from the buyer to the seller, creating a symbiotic relationship that can lead to improved efficiency, reduced costs, and enhanced customer service.
+Vendor‑Managed Inventory (VMI) is a collaborative inventory‑management practice that has gained significant traction in modern supply chains.
+In a VMI model, the supplier assumes full responsibility for maintaining an agreed inventory of the customer's stock.
+This innovative approach shifts the traditional burden of inventory management from the buyer to the seller, creating a symbiotic relationship that can improve efficiency, reduce costs, and enhance customer service.

 How VMI Works

-In a VMI system, the vendor monitors the customer's inventory levels, often through real-time data sharing or regular reports.
-Based on this information, along with historical data and forecasts, the vendor makes decisions about when to replenish stock and in what quantities.
-The customer typically sets certain parameters, such as minimum and maximum stock levels, but the day-to-day management of inventory becomes the vendor's responsibility.
-This process often involves sophisticated inventory management software and analytics tools to ensure optimal stock levels are maintained.
+In a VMI system, the vendor monitors the customer's inventory levels, typically via real‑time data sharing or regular reports.
+Using this information, together with historical data and forecasts, the vendor decides when to replenish stock and in what quantities.
+The customer usually sets parameters such as minimum and maximum stock levels, but day‑to‑day inventory management becomes the vendor's responsibility.
+This process often employs sophisticated inventory‑management software and analytics tools to maintain optimal stock levels.

 Benefits of VMI